Mbravo36/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+Document Object Model; It represents the page so that you can change things like document structure, style, and content.

 2. What is an event?

+An event is a task that begins when a certain requirement is met.

 3. What is an event listener?

+A procedure that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+To be able to easily access the information needed from that certain NodeList.

 5. What is a component?

+A component comprises several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.